inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Sacred cows make great hamburgers.
 Slang is language that takes off its coat, spits on its hands, and goes to work.
-"Gozer the Gozerian:  As the duly appointed representative of the city, county and state of New York, I hereby order you to cease all supernatural activities at once and proceed immediately to your place of origin or the nearest parallel dimension, whichever is nearest."
+"Gozer the Gozerian:  As the duly appointed representative of the city, county and state of New York, I hereby orr you to cease all supernatural activities at once and proceed immediately to your place of origin or the nearest parallel dimension, whichever is nearest."
 -- Ray (Dan Akyroyd, _Ghostbusters_
 I've already told you more than I know.
-"The rotter who simpers that he sees no difference between a five-dollar bill and a whip deserves to learn the difference on his own back -- as, I think, he will."
+"The rotter who simpers that he sees no difference between a five-dollar bill and a whip serves to learn the difference on his own back -- as, I think, he will."
 -- Francisco d'Anconia, in Ayn Rand's _Atlas Shrugged_
 The more we disagree, the more chance there is that at least one of us is right.
-If a putt passes over the hole without dropping, it is deemed to have dropped.
+If a putt passes over the hole without dropping, it is emed to have dropped.
 The law of gravity holds that any object attempting to maintain a position in the atmosphere without something to support it must drop.
-The law of gravity supercedes the law of golf.
+The law of gravity superces the law of golf.
 		-- Donald A. Metz
 For thirty years a certain man went to spend every evening with Mme. ___.
 When his wife died his friends believed he would marry her, and urged